 College of Business > News & Events > Introducing Our Newest Business Faculty Members

-This is the first in a series of introductions to our new faculty.
-Here’s who’s new in the Department of Management & Entrepreneurship at Driehaus:
+In this first of a two-part series, you'll meet who’s new in the Department of Management & Entrepreneurship at Driehaus:

 Maija Renko is the new Coleman Chair of Entrepreneurship at Driehaus College of Business, and a professor who teaches courses in entrepreneurship and social entrepreneurship.
 An award-winning researcher and teacher, Renko is passionate about the role entrepreneurship can play in bringing about social change.
 In her research, she focuses on understanding how entrepreneurs build successful businesses, especially in the early stages of business development.
 Most recently, she and research partners were awarded a $2.4 million grant to study entrepreneurship as a pathway for people with disabilities.
 Renko earned her PhD in business administration from Florida State University.

 “One of my goals is to make sure that the latest research about ‘what works’ for entrepreneurs gets communicated in DePaul classrooms and to the constituents that can benefit from this knowledge.
 I’m also looking forward to building programming and providing opportunities in social entrepreneurship, in particular, which fits with the mission of the college to develop socially responsible leaders who are prepared to add immediate value in today’s diverse and globalized environment.”

 Michael Braun is an award-winning researcher in the field of organizational psychology.
 He teaches principles of management, data ethics, and training and career development as an assistant professor.
 Braun brings industry experience from Starling Trust Sciences, an applied behavioral sciences technology company, where he conducts socio-metric data and analysis, and leads survey development and psychometric assessment.
 He earned his PhD in organizational psychology from Michigan State University.